-- The SWM design for the Project will consider the drainage and SWM objectives of the MECP Stormwater Management Planning and Design Manual (2003), MTO Drainage Management Manual (2008), TRCA Stormwater Management Criteria (2012), Toronto Green Standard (City of Toronto, 2021), Metrolinx Sustainable Design Standards (2021), and Christie Secondary Plan (2021) among other guidance; - The SWM Design will incorporate Low Impact Development (LID) techniques provided by these design guides; - Noting that the Christie Secondary Plan has committed to Toronto Green Standard Tier 3, which includes retention of 25 mm of each rain event through infiltration, evapotranspiration, and reuse.
-For the proposed GO Station this could include infiltration trenches, permeable pavement, and green roofs.
-Runoff control to match post development flows to predevelopment flows for the 2 through 100-year events could be addressed through underground storage.
-Quality control by removing 80 percent TSS through the use of oil-grit separators or filtration devices; - Drainage and stormwater management provisions and connections for the station buildings, platforms, platform access structures, and north station site area; and - SWM and drainage will be coordinated with 2150 Lake Shore.
+- The SWM design for the Project will consider the following drainage and SWM objectives: - MECP Stormwater Management Planning and Design Manual (2003); - MTO Drainage Management Manual (2008); - Toronto Wet Weather Flow Management Guidelines (2006); - TGS Version 3 (City of Toronto, 2019); - TRCA Stormwater Management Criteria (2012); - GO Transit Design Requirements Manual (January 2017); - TRCA Erosion and Sedimentation Control Guideline for Urban Construction (2019); - Metrolinx Sustainable Design Standards (2021); - Metrolinx Asset Protection Package (MAPP); and - Christie Secondary Plan (2021) among other guidance; - The SWM Design will incorporate Low Impact Development (LID) techniques provided by these design guides; - The Christie Secondary Plan has committed to TGS Version 3, which includes retention of 5 mm of each rain event through infiltration, evapotranspiration, and reuse.
+To comply with the Christie Secondary Plan, the proposed GO Station could include infiltration trenches, permeable pavement, and green roofs.
+Runoff control to match post development flows to predevelopment flows for the 2 through 100-year events could be addressed through underground storage. - Quality control will include removal of 80% TSS through a treatment train approach that will include oil grit separators (OGS) and additional filtration devices to meet TGS V3 and TRCA stormwater criteria, such as bioswales and filter units;

+- The treatment train approach includes provision of green roofs and permeable paving, where appropriate, and storage tanks with flow control devices; - Drainage and stormwater management provisions and connections for the station buildings, platforms, platform access structures, and north station site area; and - SWM and drainage will be coordinated with 2150 Lake Shore.